hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/kazarinov/kazarinov_bot.md

 ## Overview

 This module implements a Telegram bot for the Kazarinov project, supporting various command and message handling scenarios.
 The bot interacts with the Mexiron parser, a Google Generative AI model, and supports processing text messages, documents, and URLs.
-It handles initialization, command registration, message routing, data parsing, generating responses, and logging.
+It handles initialization, command regiStartion, message routing, data parsing, generating responses, and logging.

 ## Table of Contents